 How do you design a small garden?

-With today’s busy lives the garden is an extension of our homes no matter how tiny and so needs to be flexible.
-To create space for relaxing, entertaining and alfresco dining choose outdoor furniture that is mobile and can serve more than one purpose.
+With today’s busy lives, the garden is an extension of our homes no matter how tiny and so needs to be flexible.
+To create space for relaxing, entertaining and alfresco dining, choose outdoor furniture that is mobile and can serve more than one purpose – especially useful when planning roof garden ideas, where space is at a premium.

 Look at creating a focal point or destination place; this can be a tree, water feature or seating that will give you a different perspective of the space once you are there.